gkudos/jasperserver-simple-java-rest-client/README.md

 jasperserver-simple-java-rest-client
 ====================================

+# Notes

+This is an outdated approach to use jasperserver's REST capabilities.
+You can find the official Jasperserver Rest project here https://github.com/Jaspersoft/jrs-rest-java-client

 # Overview

 A Simple Java Client for Jasperserver 4.5 (and Above) that uses the [Web Service API based on the REST framework](http://jasperforge.org/plugins/mwiki/index.php/Jasperserver/REST_Web_Services_API "Web Service API based on the REST framework")